 Office jobs are still among the least mobile, especially when you work from home.
 This limits the number of journeys you have to make to work, but it also sometimes means that you have to work longer when urgent requests pile up.

-After a hard day's work, it's time to go about our business!
-It's the perfect opportunity to get some exercise and combat a sedentary lifestyle, but not everyone does.
-In fact, during their free time, 59% of French people prefer a sedentary activity (watching a film/series or surfing the Internet), compared with 41% who prefer a physical activity (going for a walk/shopping).
+After a hard day's work, it's time to get on with our daily activities!
+This is the perfect opportunity to exercise and combat a sedentary lifestyle, but this is not the case for everyone.
+In fact, during their free time, 59% of French people prefer sedentary activities (watching a film/series or surfing the Internet), compared to 41% who prefer physical activities (going for a walk/shopping).

 As you will have realised, one of the main causes of a sedentary lifestyle is the pervasive presence of screens.